-The following steps are available if you restore multiple workloads and restore them to a new location or with different settings.
+The following steps are available if you recover multiple workloads and recover them to a new location or with different settings.

-If you restore multiple workloads, specify the following settings for the destination:
+If you recover multiple workloads, specify the following settings for the destination:

 - At the Host step of the wizard, select a target host.